KIwabuchi/serac/src/docs/sphinx/dev_guide/profiling.rst

 - Select one option from each category to filter the graph
 - Scroll down to the table and and select the "compare" tab to view the graph

-When changing the filter options in the pie charts, ensure you deselect the previous options, so you don't view two of one single category.
+Filtering benchmarks in this way will allow you to see changes of one benchmark over time, rather than a mix of many different ones.
+When changing the filter options in the pie and bar charts, ensure you deselect the previous options, so you don't view two of one single category.

 .. note::
   There is a bug in SPOT where if you remove Caliper files from a directory, they still show up on SPOT - if you've